 “Insurance technology investors are attracted to India since it is one of the fastest-growing insurance markets in the world,” said the report.

-Insurance premiums in India have been reported to have totaled $107 billion in India until March 31, 2020, growing at a compounded annual growth rate (CAGR) of 10% from FY15 to FY20.
+Insurance premiums in India have been reported to have totalled $107 billion in India until March 31, 2020, growing at a compounded annual growth rate (CAGR) of 10% from FY15 to FY20.

 “While big techs are vying to become digital intermediaries in the insurance space, established carriers are building proprietary digital channels.
 Startups that assist both incumbents and big techs in making this transition will likely emerge as winners,” the S&P report continued.